© 2013 Ren Alexander

 As he has the key to mine.

 I had met Finn in the emergency room three years ago.
-My dad had been visiting me from my hometown, Annapolis, Maryland for Easter.
+My dad had been visiting me from my hometown, Annapolis, Maryland, for Easter.
 We had gone out to dinner when I slipped on a patch of ice and landed on my wrist.
 My dad drove me to the nearest hospital after the pain became unbearable.
-By the time we arrived, I was crying from the severe aching radiating from my wrist.
-We stopped at the desk and my dad helped me fill out a couple forms before we took our seats in the rear of the room.
-While I was leaning on my dad as I waited to be called, I noticed an extremely handsome, yet oddly familiar-looking, man staring at me from a short distance away.
-I also observed that he had a short cast on his left arm, so he definitely knew the pain I was experiencing.
-I was positive he thought I was making a bigger spectacle of myself than I should’ve been.
+While leaning against my dad, waiting for my turn in the waiting room, I noticed a handsome yet familiar-looking man staring at me from a short distance away.
+I also observed that he had a short cast on his left arm, so he knew the pain I was experiencing.

-Even through my tears and pounding agony, I peered over at him a few times, only to catch him watching me.
+Even amidst my tears and pounding agony, I peered over at him a few times, only to catch him watching me.
 To my surprise, he walked over and asked my dad if he could get me anything as I tried to wipe my ugly tears away.
 The man gave me a breathtaking smile before he introduced himself.
 Finn Wilder.
-Yes, the local, nightly news.
+Yes, the local news.
 That’s where I had seen him.

 Finn handed my dad a cup of water for me.
-He then told us about how a wrong judgment call in his depth perception while snowboarding caused him to land left, instead of right, and he landed hard against a tree, breaking his arm.
+He then told us about how a wrong judgment call in his depth perception while snowboarding caused him to land left, instead of right, and he fell hard against a tree, breaking his arm.
 He said we were kindred spirits.
-When I was getting my cast, he surprisingly got my phone number from my dad.
-He even made sure to check on me.
-And not just once, either.
+When I was getting my cast, he got my phone number from my dad.
+He even checked on me.
+More than once.